Two families of winegrowers offer you Bed and Breakfast and Furnished Accommodation in the heart of their vineyard.

 Today we are perpetuating this tradition of diversity and we open the doors of our Estate to you.

-- Myriam and Martin welcome you in their private apartments and offer GUEST ROOMS that include night and homemade breakfast.
-Fully independent, these accommodations are ideal for 1 to 3 people.
+- Myriam and Caroline (Martin’s partner) welcome you in their private apartments and offer you GUEST ROOMS which include the night as well as the homemade breakfast.

-The Jund are known for the famous quote from 1630, issued from the Chronicle of the customs of Colmar: “ In September, Martin Jund winemaker, discovered in his vineyard of Wettolsheim, a bunch of grapes that had the length of one yard less than a quarter.
-Some of the grapes were already ripe, while the other part was in bloom. ”
+The JUND family is known for the famous quote from 1630, from Colmar customs column: “ In September, Martin Jund, a winegrower, discovered a bunch of grapes in his Wettolsheim vineyard that was at least a quarter of an yard long.
+Part of the grape was already ripe, while the other part was in bloom. ”